project-chip/matter.js/docs/MIGRATION_GUIDE_08.md

 # Migration guide matter.js Device API to 0.8

 With version 0.8 the matter.js project introduces a new high level API to build devices bases on code generation for all Matter 1.1 device types, clusters and functionality.
-In the past we already generated the code for all cluster definitions and this got now enhanced for all device types.
-Additionally, the way how own cluster logic can be implemented also needed to be adjusted and got enhanced together with a very flexible way to choose the wanted cluster features.
+In the past we already generated the code for all cluster definitions and this has now been enhanced for all device types.
+Additionally, the way custom cluster logic can be implemented also needed to be adjusted and was enhanced with a very flexible way to choose the wanted cluster features.

 This means that developers need to adjust their code to use the new classes and concepts introduced by this change.
 The former API (pre 0.8, called "Legacy" for of now) is still 100% functional, but will be deprecated and removed in upcoming